RecipesLearn

 Ensure you’re not entirely cutting through the length of the muscle.
 You’re simply cutting superficially to remove the bone.

-3. Now that the top of the bone is exposed, continue by making quick cuts with the tip of your knife across the top of the bone.
+3. Continue by making quick cuts with the tip of your knife across the top of the bone

 second cut into thigh